How to get Early Entry Offers through VCE?

 What is Early Entry?

 Because it isn’t reliant on an ATAR, early entry can be based on many different attributes than just academic performance.
-Usually, universities will look at your year 11 results as well as your extra-curricular involvement, leadership roles and service to your community.
-This is a great way to be recognised for things outside of school that would make you a great addition to a university and places a higher emphasis on your character strengths and your approach to learning.
+Usually, universities will look at your year 11 results, as well as your extra-curricular involvement, leadership roles and service to your community.
+This is a great way to be recognised for things outside of school that would make you a great addition to a university.

-Whilst some universities do not offer early entry, and some for only selected courses or for certain circumstances, it is definitely worth having a look at your course interests and seeing if they align with an early entry scheme.
-Having a confirmed entry to a university is a very comforting position to be in, and means that you have more flexibility in your career planning and in the final stretch of year 12.
+Whilst some universities do not offer early entry, it is definitely worth having a look at your course interests and seeing if they align with an early entry scheme.
+Having a confirmed entry to a university is a very comforting position to be in, and it also allows you more flexibility in the final stretch of year 12.

 How to get early entry?